Our Services

 Published on: 2/24/2026

-A weak urine stream is most often due to BPH; Flomax tamsulosin is a first-line, FDA-approved alpha-1 blocker that relaxes prostate and bladder neck muscles to quickly improve flow, but it does not shrink the prostate or cure BPH.
+A weak urine stream is most often caused by Benign Prostatic Hyperplasia (BPH).
+Flomax (tamsulosin) is a first-line, FDA-approved alpha-1 blocker that relaxes prostate and bladder neck muscles to quickly improve urine flow.
+However, it does not shrink the prostate or cure BPH.

 One of the most commonly prescribed medications for this issue is Flomax.
 Below, we'll explain what causes a weak stream, why Flomax is prescribed, how it works, and what medically approved next steps look like.